airbytehq/quickstarts/weather_data_stack/README.md

 This Quickstart is all about making things easy, getting you started quickly and showing you how smoothly all these tools can work together!

-Below is a visual representation of how data flows through our integrated tools in this Quickstart.
-This comes from Dagster's global asset lineage view:
+Here is a visual representation of how data flows through our integrated tools in this Quickstart.

 ![Overview](./assets/Weather.png)